Introduction

 • Overstocking leads to bareness of the land and looseness of the soil.

-• Deforestation – indiscriminate removal of trees leads to exposure of soil to heavy rainfall and high temperatures.
+• Deforestation – indiscriminate removal of trees exposes soil to heavy rainfall and high temperatures.

 • Indiscriminate burning of vegetation exposes the soil to erosive agents.

-• Roots of vegetation cover hold the soil particles together.
+• Roots of vegetation hold soil particles together, preventing detachment.

-• Leaves of vegetation cover intercepts raindrops reducing their erosive power.
+• Leaves of vegetation intercept raindrops, reducing their erosive power.

 Agents of Erosion

-• Human beings – through mans activities such as cultivation and mining.
+• Human beings – through activities such as cultivation and mining that disturb the soil.

 Types of Erosion

-• Raindrop (splash) displacement of the soil caused by raindrops.
+• Raindrop (splash) – displacement of soil caused by the impact of raindrops.

 • Sheet – uniform removal of soil in thin layers from flat or gently sloping areas.

-• Rill – removal of soil from small bur well defined channels or rills.
+• Rill – removal of soil from small but well-defined channels or rills.

-• Gulley removal of soil from channels which become progressively deeper and wider.
+• Gulley – removal of soil from channels that become progressively deeper and wider.

-removal of soil along river banks by the river water.
+• Riverbank erosion – removal of soil along river banks by flowing river water.

-• Solifluction gravitational flow of soil saturated with water.
+• Solifluction – gravitational flow of soil saturated with water down a slope.

-mass movement of rock debris and soil down a slope,
+• Landslides – mass movement of rock debris and soil down a slope:

 • Slip movement of earth or rock masses for a short distance.